Show No Mercy, Give No Quarter?

 It is true that we are told, And others save with fear, pulling them out of the fire; hating even the garment spotted by the flesh.
 Jude 1:23 But, notice we are to hate the garment spotted by the flesh, not the sinner!

 As I recall, my brother once saw this verse quoted in an obituary or death announcement.
 That's a pretty scary thing to have someone publish about you after you're dead!
-Yet too many Christians still so inclined to show no mercy with fellow believers, family and the lost - just as if they weren't sinners themselves and didn't need a Savior!
+Yet too many Christians are still inclined to show no mercy with fellow believers, family and the lost - just as if they weren't sinners themselves and didn't need a Savior!

 Showing mercy is not justifying sin.
 This is what confuses some.
 Rather it is a withholding of what is deserved.
 You and I deserve to go to hell, but God in mercy provided us with a Saviour through whom we can have salvation and eternal life.
 This is the greatest mercy ever shown.